A systematic study of super-Eddington layers in the envelopes of massive stars: Clues from observations: The Humphreys-Davidson limit

-To unravel this problem, we plot the evolutionary tracks, colored according to the mass-loss rates, from the set computed with the extra mass loss in Figure~\ref{fig:hr_mdot_ml}.
-Despite the enhancement near the Eddington-limit, the maximum mass-loss rates for models with enhanced mass loss seem to be consistent with the typical mass-loss rates for massive stars \citep[][]{Smith:2014}.
-The maximum mass-loss rate of \timestento{1.8}{-3}\Msunyr{} is experienced by stars in the 40--60 \Msun{} mass range during the red supergiant phase of their evolution.
+To unravel this problem, we plot the evolutionary tracks, colored according to the mass-loss rates, from the set computed with the enhanced mass loss in Figure~\ref{fig:hr_mdot_ml}.
+Despite the enhancement near the Eddington limit, the maximum mass-loss rates for models with enhanced mass loss seem to be consistent with the typical mass-loss rates for massive stars \citep[][]{Smith:2014}.
+The maximum mass-loss rate of \timestento{1.8}{-3}\Msunyr{} is experienced by stars in the 40--60 \Msun{} mass range during the red-supergiant phase of their evolution.
 However, these rates only last for a maximum of \timestento{7}{3}\,yrs.
 For stars more massive than 60\Msun{}, the maximum mass-loss rates are an order of magnitude lower, about \timestento{3}{-4}\Msunyr{}, and last between \timestento{3}{2}--\timestento{2}{4}\,yrs.
 The lower mass-loss rates encountered by more massive stars are a consequence of the enhanced mass loss during their main-sequence evolution.
 These stars experience mass-loss rates of about \tento{-5}\Msunyr{} for more than \timestento{3}{5} years.
-Therefore, they lose a significant portion of their envelope while on the main-sequence and do not undergo the red-supergiant phase of evolution.
+Therefore, they lose a significant portion of their envelope while on the main sequence and do not undergo the red-supergiant phase of evolution.